How Does LendingTree Get Paid?

 • Terms: Are repayments due daily, weekly or monthly?
 Review your business budget to make sure you can afford the payments.

 • Funding speed: Not all equipment loans are approved and funded at the same speed.
-If you need funds immediately, prioritize a lender offering fast funding.
+If you need funds immediately, prioritize a lender offering quick business loans.

 • Spending limitations: You can often use general business loans, such as a working capital loan, to invest in equipment.
 However, some lenders may restrict how you use the loan, so double-check that you can purchase equipment with the funds.